 Cahir Castle: Waterford, Ireland

-Cahir Castle, situated on the River Suir in Waterford, is one of Ireland’s biggest castles.
+Situated on the River Suir in Waterford, Cahir Castle is among the country’s biggest castles, making it one of the best places to visit in Ireland.
 Its position on a rugged rock island gives the impressive stone structure the illusion of emerging from the rock.
 This important National Monument has been featured as the setting for films and television shows.

 The structure is historically known for being ahead of its time in defensive architecture.
 Touring the grounds will provide a glimpse into the historical and cultural significance throughout the years as you walk spiral staircases to explore the dungeons below the main castle building.
 Educational plaques explain the extensive backstory of this preserved structure.